schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 Despite the absence of explicit multi-agent training, GPT-4 agents training exhibit: coordinated task allocation, synchronized movement and strategy negotiation and delegation.

 One key limitation of LLMs is the lack of persistent memory and internal state tracking.
 To address this, [[ToM_for_multi-agentCollab_via_LLMs.pdf|Li et al.]] introduce **belief state prompting**, in which each agent is given a text-based summary of what it has observed and what it believes about the environment and teammates.
-This technique enables the model to perform **Theory of Mind (ToM)** reasoning—that is, to make inferences about what other agents know or believe.
+This technique enables the model to perform **Theory of Mind (ToM)** reasoning, that is, to make inferences about what other agents know or believe.

 The use of belief states allows agents to:
 - Maintain reliable knowledge about the situation